QuazzyWazzy/gfl-exp-calculator/README.md

 ## Other Things
 ### Calculator Adjudant
-Her main purpose is to display if the calculator is calculating by displaying whether or not she's running.
+Her main purpose is to show if the calculator is calculating.

 Why does she have dialogue, you ask?
 Well...
 I got bored, okay? (plus I like her personality OwO)